DerZiad/GNPT-ARP-Spoof-Visualizer/Readme.md

 * 🎛️ Graphical interface built with JavaFX
 * 🧵 Efficient packet capture via **Pcap4J**
 * 🔍 Automatically scans for device IPs on your network
+* 📚 Designed for network learners and professionals

 ---